christhomas/JSONselect-php/README.md

 My Port is not compatible with the port here: https://github.com/observu/JSONselect-php

-There is one critical difference in that I've done the following:
+There are some critical differences in that I've done the following:
 - Upgraded the code to PHP5
 - Added protected/public access to members
 - Code Cleanups